rudderlabs/rudderstack-docs/destinations/error-reporting/sentry.md

 * **Ignore Errors:** A list of error messages you do not want Sentry to notify you for.
 It can be entered as string or regular expression.

-* **Include Paths:** This field should contain the regex patters of urls that are part of the app in the stack trace.
+* **Include Paths:** This field should contain the regex patterns of urls that are part of the app in the stack trace.
 The other frames will appear as collapsed in the Sentry dashboard.
-This will help you to differentiate between the frames happened in your code or any other code.
-Anyway you will be able to manually expand all the frames from a stack trace in Sentry dashboard.

 * **Allow URLs:** List of regex patterns or exact url strings, error from which needs to be exclusively sent to Sentry.
 The url of actual javascript files should match the whitelist urls.